History :: Urdaneta City University

 Portrait of young Dr. Pedro T. Orata from the University of Illinois Class of 1924 Yearbook.

-After two years, the first batch of General Education, 84 members, graduated.
-This paved the way to the opening of a four-year Education program which was granted in 1968.
-Adhering to the philosophy of keeping pace with the changing needs in the academe, UCC offered courses in Midwifery (1973), Nursing (1975), Computer Education (1990), Graduate School (1995), Commerce and Accountancy (1996), and Caregiver Training Program (2002).
+In 1968, the successful graduation of the first batch of General Education students paved the way for the introduction of a four-year Education program.
+Subsequently, UCC expanded its academic offerings to meet the evolving needs of the region, incorporating programs in Midwifery (1973), Nursing (1975), Computer Education (1990), Graduate Studies (1995), Commerce and Accountancy (1996), and Caregiver Training (2002).

 UCC Buildingb.jpg